Docker Desktop

 What is the difference between Docker Desktop and Docker Engine?

-Docker Desktop is a user-friendly interface for Docker, while Docker Engine is the underlying container runtime.
+Docker Desktop is a client application that provides a user-friendly interface for creating, deploying, and managing containers, while Docker Engine is the underlying engine that powers Docker Desktop.

 What is Docker Desktop?